Vpet95/git-sc/README.md

 By default, git-sc will do some additional safety checks and prompting to make sure only the intended branch gets deleted.
 This is skippable and configurable.

+Since deletion happens by ticket id and not direct branch name, git-sc will also check to see if the supplied story id maps to multiple possible branch names and prompt for a selection from the user.

 #### Force deleting

 To skip safety checks and prompting, provide the command with the `--force` (or `-f`) option as in: